yegor256/blog/_drafts/_speech.md

 software engineer with a unique opinion.
 We need your thoughts straight from your heart and your real experience.
 Don't worry about being a bad speaker, that doesn't matter much.
 Worry about the _consistency_ of your arguments.
-Don't try to remember the exact words you will say or the jokes you will be make---this will only make you look fishy.
+Don't try to remember the exact words you will say or the jokes you will make---this will only make you look fishy.
 Just make sure your arguments are strong and deliver them just like you would if you were convincing a friend standing next to you at the coffee machine.